retrospectivePreposterous/Arduino-Cad2Arduino/README.md

 ![alt text](https://github.com/retrospectivePreposterous/Arduino-Cad2Arduino/blob/master/Graphic/Cad2Arduino-WiringDiagram.png?raw=true)

+# Arduino IDE & Serial Monitor

+Once the wiring is done and the program uploaded to the board, the Serial Monitor can be started to test the core and try some commands with the board.

 # Commands

 The Cad2Arduino library contains the following commands:

 * **text** - Specify strings on newlines at the OLED display.
 Enter empty string to exit.